Zhiyuan624/HERA-CDFSS/README.md

   --logfile Dinov3_deepglobe_shot5.txt
 ```

-The same pipeline can be applied to other target datasets by updating `--benchmark` and `--test_datapath`.
+The same evaluation pipeline can be applied to other target datasets by updating `--benchmark`, `--test_datapath`, `--logdir`, and `--logfile`.

-> Please note that the performances may flutuate within a small range because of differnet batch-sizes, seeds, devices, and environments.
+> Evaluation performance may vary slightly across random seeds, GPU devices, software environments, and dataset preprocessing implementations.